- What are the housing and housing benefit rights of people fleeing domestic violence?

 Parents with a Zambrano right are not entitled to means-tested benefits (housing benefit, income support, etc).
 The right to claim benefits ended on 8 November 2012 at the same time as the Zambrano right was included in the EEA regulations.

-In England, parents with a Zambrano right are not entitled to a housing allocation or homelessness assistance unless they made their application before 8 November 2012 (in which case their application remains valid).
+In England, parents with a Zambrano right are not entitled to a housing allocation or homelessness assistance unless they made their application before 8 November 2012 (in which case their application remains valid, provided they can ashow they are habitually resident).

 Accommodation and support in other cases with children